qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_setup'></a>
 ## qri setup

 Initialize qri and IPFS repositories, provision a new qri ID

-### Synopsis
+#### Synopsis

 Setup is the first command you run to get a fresh install of Qri.
 If you’ve never run qri before, you’ll need to run setup before you can do anything.

 Setup does a few things:
 - create a qri repository to keep all of your data
 - provisions a new qri ID
 - create an IPFS repository if one doesn’t exist

 This command is automatically run if you invoke any Qri command without first running setup.
 If setup has already been run, by default Qri won’t let you overwrite this info.

 Use the `--remove` to remove your Qri repo.
 This deletes your entire repo, including all your datasets, and de-registers your peername from the registry.

 <!--